foundriesio/docs/source/reference-manual/ota/production-targets.rst

 If the attribute is absent, it designates a **test device**.

-As noted in the :ref:`offline keys documentation <ref-offline-keys>`, FoundriesFactory® leverages The Update Framework (TUF) to deliver Over-the-Air (OTA) software updates to devices.
+As noted in the :ref:`offline keys documentation <ref-offline-keys>`, The FoundriesFactory™ Platform leverages The Update Framework (TUF) to deliver Over-the-Air (OTA) software updates to devices.
 Production versus test devices receive different copies of the TUF metadata:

 - Test devices receive :ref:`CI targets <ref-ci-targets>`.